davidmoten/xsd-forms/README.md

 * *Given an xml schema, generate html, javascript and css files that will capture input, perform validation and prepare an xml representation of the form detail compliant with the schema.*

 ### Building from source
-You need maven 3 installed and subversion binaries.
+You need maven 3 installed and git binaries.

     git clone https://github.com/davidmoten/xsd-forms.git
     cd xsd-forms